metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 This Baltimore offense hasn't changed colors much.
 Still very much focused on Lamar's ability to run setting up everything else, be it the read-option or the play-action.
 Lamar still prefers to throw his balls in between the numbers.

 Rhamondre Stevenson is a real gamer.
 A tough runner for these Patriots.
+New England also takes considerable pride in its ability to rush with power.

 DaVante Parker is finally breaking out as New England's top receiver.